 The Arc of New Jersey's D-SNP FAQs were updated because of a change that became effective on January 1, 2019, authorized by the federal Centers for Medicare and Medicaid Services (CMS).
 This change pertains to the process to be followed if a dual eligible who has enrolled in a D-SNP wants to disenroll.
 See below for The Arc of New Jersey's revised D-SNP FAQs.

-Some individuals with intellectual and developmental disabilities (I/DD) are dual eligibles because they receive both Medicare and Medicaid.
-The Arc of New Jersey's Mainstreaming Medical Care Program is distributing information in the form of Frequently Asked Questions (FAQs) to respond to the questions that families have been asking.
-The questions and answers are divided into three sections.
-Click below to see the FAQs.
+The Arc of New Jersey's Health Care Advocacy program is distributing information in the form of Frequently Asked Questions (FAQs) fact sheets to respond to the questions that families have been asking: